maxres-fr/docs/content/docs/guides/continuous-delivery/teamcity.md

 ### Pulumi Up...

-The last build step we need to create is to instruct TeamCity to run the `pulumi up` command.
+The last build step to create is to instruct TeamCity to run the `pulumi up` command.
 We can create a `Command Line` runner and configure it as follows

 ![Pulumi Up](/images/docs/reference/teamcity/pulumi-up.png)

 ### Configuring Build Parameters

-The last thing we need to do before we `run` the build is to configure the parameters needed to allow Pulumi to be executed.
+The last thing to do before we `run` the build is to configure the parameters needed to allow Pulumi to be executed.
 There are a number of things we need to set here:

 * AWS_ACCESS_KEY_ID     - environment variable